General ERPIMS FAQs

 There may have been an update/edit on your Project (Edit Project).
 Send the xml file, which is the file created for the lab, to the ERPIMS Data Support Desk.
 We will make sure your updates match the ERPIMS production database, which is necessary in order to synchronize your project.

 Why is my ERPIMS account locked?

-The most common reason is that your password has expired.
-Passwords expire after 60 days.
-You can contact the Data Support Desk and request that the password be reset.
+The most common reason is that your Token has expired.
+Tokens expire after 60 days.
+You can contact the ERPIMS Data Support Desk and request that the password be reset.
 Occasionally, your IAAT has expired.
 This needs to be updated once per year.
-If that is the case, the Data Support Desk will ask you to do your security training and send in an updated certificate.
+If that is the case, the ERPIMS Data Support Desk will ask you to do your security training and send in an updated certificate.

 With the new ERPToolsX software, do I still need to provide a cover letter once I have submitted data electronically to AFCEC?